List of terms

 Calibration standard

-A chromatogram containing known amounts of some compounds that is used to calibrate/recalibrate at a specified calibration level.
+A chromatogram containing known amounts of compounds you want to evaluate that is used to calibrate/recalibrate at a specified calibration level.

 Channel